-The information in this leaflet is designed to provide answers to some of the questions you may have about keeping your leg ulcer healed.
+This leaflet has been written to provide answers to some of the questions you may have about keeping your leg ulcer healed.

 If you have any further questions about your condition or treatment, please feel free to ask at your next clinic appointment.